The Most Beautiful Beaches in Cinque Terre, Italy

 If you’re looking for a little more peace than the main Monterosso beaches can provide, walk down to Il Gigante beach and then keep following the small road that goes up behind the large stone building on your left.
 This will lead to a walkway that takes you behind the sailing school and pops out at a stretch of wild coastline.

 There’s one main beach where the sea is calm, and the sand is dark and coarse.
-Follow the coast around the bend and you’ll find many more little nooks offering complete tranquility.
+Follow the coast around the bend and you’ll find many more little nooks offering complete tranquillity.

 Vernazza Beaches